DragonSlayer87/GoldMod-Cube2/README.md

 **Bug Reports:**

 If you suspect any bugs and problems, likes and dislikes message me on IRC, E-Mail or talk with me ingame, I'm always listening.
-New Ideas for some features are desired ;), but no insulting about anything, I don't waste time with random noobs.
+New Ideas for some features are desired ;), but no insulting anything offensive, I don't waste time with random noobs.

 -------------------------------------------------------------------------------------------------------------